How to Prepare a Budget

 Grant coordinators at the department and college level can provide expertise in completing a budget request, applying fringe benefit and facilities and administrative cost rates, and documenting subrecipient agreements, consultants, matching funds and cost sharing.
 In the case of more complicated proposal requirements, OSPA will complete sponsor assurances and certifications and will assist the investigator in interpreting sponsor guidelines.

 Budget templates with ISU rates are available and required for all proposals that include funding requests.
-Budgets do not need to be included with the GoldSheet for a zero dollar proposal.
+Budgets do not need to be included with the PD for a zero dollar proposal.

 Always remember to follow your budget forms with a budget justification.